GoldenStack/trove/.github/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=for-the-badge)](https://github.com/RichardLitt/standard-readme)
 [![javadocs](https://img.shields.io/badge/documentation-javadocs-4d7a97?style=for-the-badge)](https://javadoc.jitpack.io/com/github/GoldenStack/trove/master-SNAPSHOT/javadoc/)

-## Note: This project is currently being heavily modified, so this file will generally be outdated.

-Trove is a platform-agnostic loot table library.
-Its concepts are similar to Minecraft's loot table system, but all the code is original.
+Trove is a versatile loot table library.
+Although a lot of the base concepts here are similar to Minecraft's loot table system, Trove is much more flexible, permitting the usage of multiple different loot types (e.g. items and experience).

-It includes the basis for loot requirements, loot modifiers, loot entries, and other structural elements of loot tables.
-It's incredibly easy to add your own implementations of these, and it's even optional (but encouraged) to add JSON serialization and deserialization.

-Because there are no static `Trove` instances, each client of this library must use its own instance, preventing potential interference.

-All classes that can be used to generate loot from a `LootTable` are fully immutable (unless implementations of them aren't, which is not recommended), so this library should be thread safe; however, builders of these immutable classes are not synchronized, so care must be taken when working with them.
+Plus, it has a convenient API, emphasizes immutable data structures, and supports full serialization and deserialization of all types supported by Configurate, including JSON and YAML.

+The two modules are Core and Minestom.
+The Core module contains the basic functioning pieces of the library, while Minestom contains a nearly full implementation for Minecraft's loot tables for Minestom.

 ---